mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/index.md

 {{PWASidebar}}

-Progressive web applications, known as PWAs, are apps designed to work on all devices built using the web technologies we all know and love: HTML, CSS, and JavaScript.
+Progressive web applications, known as PWAs, are apps designed to work on all devices that are built using the web technologies we all know and love: HTML, CSS, and JavaScript.

-PWAs are a way of progressively enhancing websites to make them available on a user's device, even offline.
+PWAs are a way of progressively enhancing web applications to make them available on a user's device, even offline.
 By default, PWAs are regular websites.
 They use the same technologies as regular websites.
-They are also linkable, discoverable via search engines, and visible in a browser, just like regular websites.
+Just like regular websites, they are linkable, discoverable via search engines, and visible in a browser.

 By including a manifest file and service worker, and serving the website over SSL, any website can become a PWA.

 ## PWA benefits